b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 sco(s)
 ```

-This should last him roughly 10 years, which is his expected life expectancy on
+He should be able to maintain his standard of living for roughly 10 years, which
-retirement (retires and 65 lives up to 75).
-So, I guess that if Jan intends to
+is his expected life expectancy on retirement (retires and 65, lives up to
-beat the averages and spend more time on retirement, then he must save some more
+75).
+So, I guess that if Jan intends to beat the averages and spend more time on
-cash.
-Anyway, it seems that that saving for one's retirement might be a prudent
+the retirement, then he must save some more cash.
+Anyway, it seems that to have
-idea.
+some spare money on your retirement might be a prudent idea.